sosy-lab/benchexec/doc/table-generator.md

 `true` to the `column` tag.
 If the attribute `relevantForDiff` is specified at at least one column, only these columns will be taken for comparison.

+### CSV Tables

+CSV tables are created in the same way as the interactive HTML tables by `table-generator`, and the same columns are produced.
+So for more complex tables the customization options described above can be used.
+However, instead of rounded values the CSV tables will contain the raw values.
+The column separator is the tab character.
+The first three rows contain a header that identifies each column, in a similar manner to the header used in the HTML tables, so these rows should be ignored when processing the data.

+The first column(s) contain the task identifiers.
+How many columns are used for the task identifiers depends on the result data, i.e., if properties, expected verdicts, etc. are relevant.
+The same data are used as task identifiers in the CSV tables as are visible in the first column of the HTML tables, just spread over several columns instead of one column with a list of values.

 ### Regression Checking

 When given multiple result files, `table-generator` can automatically compute regression counts.